Talish1234/mern-real-estate/README.md

 This project is a full-stack real estate platform built using the MERN stack with additional tools for enhanced development. <br/>
 The stack includes:

--React for building a dynamic and responsive user interface.
+- React for building a dynamic and responsive user interface.
--SCSS for managing and styling components.
+- SCSS for managing and styling components.
--Node.js with Express to handle the server-side logic.
+- Node.js with Express to handle the server-side logic.
--Prisma as the ORM to interact with the MongoDB database.
+- Prisma as the ORM to interact with the MongoDB database.

 ## Available Scripts
 > [!NOTE]